aisha-x/THM/Rooms/Challenges/Conti.md

 Below is a copy of the ransomware note.
 <img width="1526" height="503" alt="image" src="https://github.com/user-attachments/assets/93d9ff45-e537-458c-b5af-a3ae648741cb" />

-**Task**: You are assigned to investigate this situation.
-Use Splunk to answer the questions below regarding the Conti ransomware.

 ### Q1.
 Can you identify the location of the ransomware?